Is email taking up too much of your time? Carson Tate explains how to regain control

 In writing my book, Work Simply, I did a lot of work to understand how we are using email effectively – or not.
 I discovered that we’re all bogged down by the sheer volume of email.
 And it takes a lot of time for us to slough through that volume because these emails are unclear, ambiguous and flat-out sloppy.
 Discerning exactly what we need to know or do and determining if a response is needed requires a lot of our attention and focus.

 These sloppy emails waste your time.
 And they cost you hours each week.
 Which means they’re also costing you money.

-When you feel like you’re drowning in a sea of sloppy, thick, unclear mud in your inbox, how do you begin to clean up the mess – and then, how do prevent it from reoccurring?
+When you feel like you’re drowning in a sea of sloppy, thick mud in your inbox, how do you begin to clean up the mess – and then how do you prevent it from reoccurring?

 Automate your responses to unclear messages